2E0PGS/blog/_posts/2021-02-20-storage-architecture-optical-backups.md

 * "Data set 1" is a continuation of the data set mentioned in [Write speed tests](#write-speed-tests) and [Compatibility/playback tests](#compatibilityplayback-tests)
 * 23, 24, 26, 27 are the most useful test disks.
-* TODO: Need a BB-R and BD-R DL multi file test disk.
+* TODO: Need a BD-R, BD-R DL and CD-R multi file test disk.
 * 25 was a accidental burn because I wasn't planning on testing that FS combo.
 However I thought id test it anyway.

 ### Data set 1 read